comet-toolkit/comet_website/content/user-guide/getting-started/index.md

     2. Quadratic
     3. Cubic
     4. Gaussian Process Regression (GPR)
-    5. Extrapolate data
+    5. Extrapolation

-_Several of the methods listed above apply to more than one of the applications.
-For more information refer to [examples]({{< relref "/user-guide/examples" >}})._
+_Many of these methods can be used in combination across different workflows.
+For detailed examples, refer to the [examples section]({{< relref "/user-guide/examples" >}})._

-## 6. 📈 Advanced use.
+## 6. 📈 Advanced use

-In this section, we have highlighted certain tips for advanced use of the toolkit.
+This section outlines tips and guidance for users working with large datasets or performance-critical applications.

 ### 🗸 Managing memory and runtime

-  Certain products may have large RAM requirements, and the MC approach that is often used in CoMet can increase the RAM and runtime requirements by one or more orders of magnitude.

-  There are ways to manage memory and runtime, as described in the [punpy documentation](https://punpy.readthedocs.io/en/latest/content/punpy_memory_and_speed.html).

-  For example, often storing the error correlation between all the measurements along all dimensions in a dataset is often prohibitively memory intensive.
-  Instead, it is usually possible to store the error correlation separately between different dimensions.
+  Certain datasets - especially those with multiple dimensions, or requiring Monte Carlo propagation - can have substantial RAM and CPU requirements.

+  Key tips:
+  * Storing full error correlation matrices across all dimensions can be prohibitively memory-intensive.
+  * Instead, consider splitting the correlation structures by dimension (e.g. time, wavelength, spatial axes).
+  * CoMet supports the use of error correlation dictionaries, which help manage large correlation structures more efficiently during propagation.

+  For practical guidance, see the [punpy memory and performance documentation](https://punpy.readthedocs.io/en/latest/content/punpy_memory_and_speed.html).

+  An Example:
-  E.g. the **HYPERNETS L2A** surface reflectance data, has a wavelength and series dimension for which the error correlation are stored separately.
+  The **HYPERNETS L2A** surface reflectance product includes both a wavelength and time-series dimension.
+Uncertainty handling for this dataset can be optimised by storing error correlation separately for each dimension, and propagating using correlation dictionaries.
-  When propagating this information, using error correlation dictionaries can be useful, (see e.g. the end of [this jupyter notebook example](https://colab.research.google.com/github/comet-toolkit/comet_training/blob/main/hypernets_surface_reflectance.ipynb)).
+  See the final section of [this jupyter notebook example](https://colab.research.google.com/github/comet-toolkit/comet_training/blob/main/hypernets_surface_reflectance.ipynb) for implementation details.